Department of Biostatistics

 774 Statistical Learning and High Dimensional Data (3).
 Prerequisite, BIOS 661.
 Permission of the instructor for students lacking the prerequisite.
 Introductory overview of statistical learning methods and high-dimensional data analysis.
 Involves three major components: supervised or unsupervised learning methods, statistical learning theory, and statistical methods for high-dimensional data including variable selection and multiple testing.
 Real examples are used.

-775 Statistical Methods in Diagnostic Medicine (3) Statistical concepts and techniques for evaluating medical diagnostic tests and biomarkers for detecting disease.
+775 Statistical Methods in Diagnostic Medicine (3).
+Prerequisites, BIOS 761 and 762.
+Statistical concepts and techniques for evaluating medical diagnostic tests and biomarkers for detecting disease.
 Measures for quantifying test accuracy.
 Statistical procedures for estimating and comparing these quantities, including regression modeling.
 Real data will be used to illustrate the methods.
 Developments in recent literature will be covered.

 776 Causal Inference in Biomedical Research (3).
 Prerequisites, BIOS 661 and 663.
 Permission of the instructor for students lacking the prerequisites.
 This course will consider drawing inference about causal effects in a variety of settings using the potential outcomes framework.
 Topics covered include causal inference in randomized experiments and observational studies, bounds and sensitivity analysis, propensity scores, graphical models, and other areas.